Facial Fillers in Brazil: restoring volume and contour with hyaluronic acid

 The procedure step by step

 Transparency is something I greatly value.
-I want you to know exactly what happens during a filling session in my clinic.
+I want you to know exactly what happens during a filler session in my clinic.
 No surprises, no mysteries.

 Assessment and planning